ssube/onnx-web/docs/getting-started.md

 ## Image parameters

+In onnx-web, image parameters play a pivotal role in shaping the output of the Stable Diffusion process.
+These parameters, including scheduler, CFG, steps, seed, batch size, prompt, optional negative prompt, and image width and height, collectively govern the characteristics of the diffusion model's training and the resulting generated images.

 ### Common image parameters

 - Scheduler
   - Role: The scheduler dictates the annealing schedule during the diffusion process.
-  - Explanation: It determines how the noise level changes over time, influencing the diffusion process to achieve the desired balance between exploration and exploitation during image generation.
+  - Explanation: It determines how the noise level changes over time, influencing how the diffusion process resolves complex features like faces.
+Some schedulers are faster than others and some are more deterministic, reliably reproducing the same results.
+  - LCM and Turbo require specific schedulers, which are marked in the web UI.
 - Eta
-  - only for DDIM
+  - Only applies to the DDIMScheduler, and is ignored in other schedulers.
+  - A value of 0 corresponds to DDIM and 1 corresponds to DDPM.
 - CFG
   - Role: CFG is integral for conditional image generation, allowing users to influence the generation based on specific conditions.